 This spelt sourdough is even better if you’re mildly sensitive to wheat gluten, like I am, because it’s an older grain variety and the long fermentation time makes it much easier on your system.
 Of course you can use regular wheat flour if you prefer (see the substitutions below).
 Either way sourdough is a good choice!

 Either way, super simple with great results.
-The crumb is good, the flavour is phenomenal, and it’s virtually impossible to find a homemade bread that’s less work!
+The crumb is good, the flavour is phenomenal, and it’s virtually no active time!

 Originally, this recipe called for a rye starter because it’s what I typically use.
 It’s been altered now to reflect that any gluten-containing starter will work – all-purpose, rye, spelt, whatever you usually make it from.
 It should be 100% hydration.